eiffelcsy/zero-shot-at-winning/README.md

 ## Overview
 TikTok operates globally, and each product feature must comply with multiple geographic regulations — from Brazil’s data localization laws to GDPR in Europe.
 Manual compliance checks are slow, error-prone, and risk legal exposure.

-Our product is a prototype system that uses Large Language Models (LLMs) to automatically flag features requiring geo-specific compliance logic.
+Our project introduces a prototype system that uses Large Language Models (LLMs) to automatically flag features requiring geo-specific compliance logic.
 The solution provides auditable outputs, enabling proactive legal guardrails and traceable evidence for regulatory audits.

 ## Problem Statement
 Detect whether a TikTok feature needs geo-specific compliance logic based on feature artifacts such as titles, descriptions, and documents (PRD, TRD).